-DATE: No. of Stage 3 wo arnings this half term: Dear I am sorry to have to in behaviour warning. nform you that today your ch nild was given a Stage 3 What happened: s sent to another classroom to our and what they could do to If you would like to discu or over the phone. uss this further we will be happ y to discuss this in person Louise Cornock (Head Te eacher) Behaviour Policy 16 March 2013 www.camp.herts.sch.uk
+No. of Stage 3 warnings this half term: that today your child was given a Stage 3 ؛

+As a result your child was sent to another classroom to give them a chance to think about their behaviour and what they could do to improve the situation.

+If you would like to discuss this further we will be happy to discuss this in person or over the phone.

+Sharon Barton (Head Teacher)

+Appendix 6

+Stage 4 letter to parents